Read MoreRead MoreJoin Now

 Alva C. Cooper Awards

 The purpose of these awards is to recognize the outstanding work of the members of MNYCCPOA, and to foster our mission of promoting professional growth and exchanging ideas, information and creative solutions concerning career development issues.
-AWARDS DESCRIPTION: There are three awards for best practices: New Programs 0-3yrs: $ 1,000 Existing Programs 4+ years: $ 1,000 Creativity and Innovation:…
+AWARDS DESCRIPTION: Three awardees will be selected from the following categories: 1.
+New Program Award– Recognizes a programmatic initiative launched within the past…

 Read More